ssigrid/yehaw/README.md

 Every time you open the environment, set the following environment variables:

-Mac - Show flask which file to run, enable development environment to activate interactive debugger and reloader and set the port in which to run the application:
+Mac - Show flask which file to run, enable development environment to activate interactive debugger and reloader, and set the port in which to run the application:
 >export FLASK_APP=cowboysearch.py

 >export FLASK_ENV=development